sbalatbat/cse15l-lab-reports/Lab_Report_1.md

 ![VS Code Website Home](https://github.com/sbalatbat/cse15l-lab-reports/blob/main/Screenshot%20(338).png)

 2. Follow the instructions to download and install it on your computer.
-There are versions for the major operating systems, like OSX for Macs and Windows for PCs.

 ![VS Code Download Screen](https://github.com/sbalatbat/cse15l-lab-reports/blob/main/Screenshot%20(339).png)

-3. You should be able to open a window that looks like this (with colors or menu bars possibly looking different depending on your system and settings).
+3. You should be able to open a window that looks like this after installation (with colors or menu bars possibly looking different depending on your system and settings).
 I already had VS Code installed so I simply opened the program.

 ![VS Code Home](https://github.com/sbalatbat/cse15l-lab-reports/blob/main/Screenshot%20(340).png)